MinecraftForge/Documentation/rendering/tileentity.md

 public abstract void renderTileEntityAt(TileEntity ent, double dx, double dz, double dy, float partialTicks, int breakState);
 ```

-Here,  is `ent` is the tile entity instance we'll be rendering.
+Here, `ent` is the tile entity instance we'll be rendering.
 `dx`, `dy`, and `dz` refer to the delta in position between your `TileEntity` and the player's position.
 `partialTicks` will be in the range \[0, 1\) and represents how much of a game tick has occurred since the last render frame.
 The `partialTicks` input is usually used for animations that aren't really tied to the state of the object: the enchantment table uses it to create the bobbing book effect for example.